vogelrh/makoaun-skeleton/README.md

 # MAKOAUN-Skeleton (typescript)

-An adaptaition of the MEAN stack, this web application skeleton replaces MongoDb with MarkLogic NoSQL, Express with Koa, Angular.js with Aurelia, and requires
-Node.js v7.7.2 or later.
+An adaptaition of the MEAN stack, this web application skeleton replaces MongoDb with MarkLogic NoSQL, Express with Koa 2, Angular.js with Aurelia, and requires Node.js v7.7.2 or later.

+The skeleton consists of two parts; the Aureliea client web front-end and a Koa-Node based server backend.

+The server consists of two components.
+One component is responsible for serving the static Aurelia client content and the second component provides the REST api for the web font-end application.

+The skeleton is designed to work in an enterprise environment which uses kerberos and Active Directory for authentication and authorization.
+However, the skeleton utilizes Passport to handle authentication so other authentication strategies can be easily supported.

 ## Dev Notes

-This is a work in progress...
+This skeleton project is a work in progress...

-Node: The backend app uses Koa 2.x which uses the Async - Await construct.
+**Node:** The backend app uses Koa 2.x which uses the Async - Await construct.
 Node v7.7.2 natively supports Async - Await without the use of the -harmony flag.

+**Client Configuration:** The Aurelia client uses the config.js file. **NOTE currently there is some work still needed with the gulp export logic.
+After running the export, the config.js has to be manually modified.
+Line 5 has to be modified from `"*": "dist/client/*"` to `"*": "*"`.**

+**Server Configuration:** The server component uses node-config for non-sensitive information.
+The config files are in the `config` directory.
+Sensitive information such as the active directory credentials are passed in via a .env file (not in source control).
+The basic skeleton uses the following environmental variables:

+1. AD_USER
+2. AD_PASS
+3. AD_URL

+**Kerberos:** The passport-negotiate kerberos strategy does NOT currently work on a Windows server.
+While the underlying kerberos npm package can handle a Windows environment, the different methods required for Windows are not implemented in the passport-negotiate module.
+Also, currently only the REST api calls require authentication, and kerberos constrained delegation is a work in progress.

-Typings: The Aurelia skeleton that the front-end code is based on uses the `npm typings` mechanism for the TypeScript declaration files while the backend code is using the npm @types mechanism for distributing the declaration files.
+**Typings:** The Aurelia skeleton that the front-end code is based on uses the `npm typings` mechanism for the TypeScript declaration files while the backend code is using the npm @types mechanism for distributing the declaration files.
 That plan is to move away from `npm typings` once the Aurelia declaration files are available in npm.

 ## Running The App

-The following directions are taken from the Aurelia JSPM skeleton app Readme:
+The following directions are taken from the Aurelia JSPM skeleton app Readme and are modified for this project:

 To run the app, follow these steps.